codeboxrcodehub/comforthrmdocs/docs/comfortresume/user-guide/resume-category.md

 ### Resume Categories

 1. Go to `Comfort Resume > Categories`.
-2. Add new resume categories by filling in the name and description.
+2. Add new resume categories by filling in the name field.
 3. Save changes.